RayMathew/AutomationScripts/README.md

   5. NetConnectionCheckJazzed.py:

       It performs the same function as NetConnectionCheck.py, and also plays a slideshow of pictures from a folder of your choice while the net connection check is done in the background.
 When the net connection is re-established the slideshow closes on its own.
 If you understand how to code in Python, this slideshow can be replaced with any other distraction, like a video, a song, a movie, etc. Tip: You could add this script to the list of shortcuts in Shortcuts.py above.

+ 6. NetLogin.py:

+    It logs into my internet portal and then asks if the Wi-Fi hotspot should be started.
+If you type 'y' a confirmation dialog box pops up.